Updated January 11, 2019

-2018 is shaping up to be a turning point in the real estate market on the Island.
-Demand is dropping, bringing us closer to a balanced market.
-However, new listings have also dropped, thereby not significantly increasing the supply (active listings).
+2018 appears to have been a turning point in the real estate market on the Island.
+Demand is dropping, however, new listings have also dropped, thereby not significantly increasing the inventory (active listings).
 While the rate of price increases has slowed, it is still 10% for the board area.
 Until the supply increases, there will be an upward pressure on price, though at a lower rate than the last couple of years.

 The VIREB Board area (from the Malahat northward) continues to behave somewhat differently than the mainland, where sales have declined in the 30-40% range with some markets experiencing minor price reductions.
 In addition to the new mortgage rules, rising increases in interest rates, and the mainland (as well as Nanaimo and Victoria) are impacted by the foreign buyer's tax.